socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

     - Credential Pairs are provided to Vendors via Kiteworks.
     - Most vendors will have multiple sets of credentials to manage in Staging.
     - The Staging Pipeline requires the use of county-specific credential pairs to transmit data.
 This requirement is necessary to ensure the compliance and isolation of each county’s data.
 - You have received the invitation email to enroll in Notification Emails from the Staging Pipeline.
-We highly recommend enrolling as many members of your team as possible.
+We highly recommend enrolling as many members of your team as possible.<br><br>

 ## 2. Instructions for Transmitting Data on the Staging Pipeline
 ### Step 1: Get an Authorization (Bearer) Token